RootsShoots/site/aggregates.md

 # Aggregates

+We stock a range of stone products suitable for any garden.
+You will find a range of horticultural aggregates including horticultural and alpine grit.
+Additionally we stock a range of aggregates for creative gardens including slates and stone chippings.

+At Roots & Shoots we also maintain a range of paving slabs and patio kits in a range of colours.

-We stock many different varieties of decorative stone, slate, gravel and slabs.
-We are always happy to help load your car.
-Delivery available, please ask for details.
+We are always happy to help load your car if necessary.
+Delivery available, please phone or ask in store for details